wdahman/clarity/apps/website/components/signposts/README.md

 The signpost component uses the \*clrIfOpen structural directive (detailed documentation coming soon) on the signpost content to indicate clearly that said content is only present in the DOM when open.
 We heavily recommend using it for many reasons: better performance, making the intent clear in your own templates, and following a more natural lifecycle for any directives or components inside of the signpost.

-If for some reason this behavior was not the one you wanted, for instance if you want screenreaders to read the signpost inline as opposed to when the user activates the trigger, we also support the signpost content without a \*clrIfOpen directive on it.
+If for some reason this behavior was not the one you wanted, for instance if you want screen readers to read the signpost inline as opposed to when the user activates the trigger, we also support the signpost content without a \*clrIfOpen directive on it.
 It will be created eagerly when the signpost itself initializes, and will not be destroyed or recreated until the signpost itself is.
 Please make sure you know exactly why you are omitting this directive if you end up doing so.

 The default signpost is shown to the right of the trigger icon with the content centered vertically in the middle of the trigger.
 It opens with a click action.
 Once open its contents can be interacted with.
 The Signpost is closed when clicking on the X icon or by clicking anywhere outside the clr-signpost-content element.